crystal-lang/crystal-book/guides/ci/travis.md

 ```

 **Note:** A list with the different official [Crystal docker images](https://hub.docker.com/r/crystallang/crystal/tags) is available at [DockerHub](https://hub.docker.com/r/crystallang/crystal).

-**Note:** This is a great trick that will let us use different Crystal versions without the need of actually installing the compiler and without the need of creating a `Dockerfile` configuration file.

 ### Using `latest`, `nightly` and a specific Crystal release all together!